 Examples of muted colors in art

-The above images are simply diagrams – not really art works!
-To fully understand the richness that muted colors in art provides, one must look at some real paintings.
+The above images are simply diagrams and not really art works!
+To fully understand the richness that muted colours in art provides, one must look at some real paintings.

-Above is a ‘Bouquet of Roses’ by Corot.
+Above is a muted colors example ‘Bouquet of Roses’ by Corot.
 Notice how your eyes are drawn to the red rose immediately.
 This happens because the color of the red rose is the richest most saturated color in the painting.

 If the red rose was alone in the painting by itself, its color would probably not look very bright.
 However, because the rose is surrounded by muted colors, the rose shines!

 We experience the painting in a much richer way because of the subtle build up of the muted colors palette.
 It is a delicate, harmonious balance of slight shifts in tones that are muted.
-Which in turn, helps to highlight the importance of muted colors in art.
+Which in turn, helps to highlight the importance of muting colors in your art.